kallazz/MakeWiz/README.md

 * `Vehicle.hpp`
 * `main.cpp` and executable `main`

-After running `genmake`, a Makefile like this will be created
+After running `makewiz`, a Makefile like this will be created

 ```Makefile
 OBJS = Bike.o Car.o main.o